Maine’s February 2019 Bar Pass Rate Worst In Nation.

 The Pass Rate Numbers, Nationally.

 Here are the pass rate numbers I managed to glean nationally, from multiple sources, for the February 2019 Bar Exam:

-Related Post: Bar Passage Craters – Too Many Law Schools.
+Related Articles: Bar Passage Craters – Too Many Law Schools.

 *Delaware does not administer a February bar exam.
 I have the numbers for all but 1 of the remaining 49 states.
 I am unable to get the numbers for South Dakota because they are highly secretive.
 However, Maine is clearly in last place.